Agro (puppet): Television

+Agro initially appeared on the children's television shows Boris' Breakfast Club and Wombat, which later spun off into the Super Sunday Show, and the Super Saturday Show on Seven.
+When the Saturday morning timeslot was replaced by Saturday Disney, Seven created the daily morning children's programme Agro's Cartoon Connection in 1990, hosted by Agro and Ann-Maree Biggar.
+Agro's Cartoon Connection would continue until 1997.
+Agro would later go on to become a co-host on Seven's revival of Perfect Match in 2002.
+Throughout the early 1990s Agro became increasingly popular, appearing on Tonight Live with Steve Vizard, the Logie Awards, advertisements for Queensland Transport, and contending on Family Feud with his extended puppet family.
+Agro appeared in a wide range of merchandise including his own showbag at the Brisbane Ekka an arcade video game, and numerous novelty albums.

+Agro's on-camera roles became less frequent in the late 1990s and into the 2000s as Dunn's radio commitments grew and the novelty of the character had worn off.
+The puppet itself was seldom seen during the 2000s.
+Dunn said at one point that Agro was "in a suitcase somewhere".
+In 2008 Agro appeared in promotional material for Zinc 96.

 After Agro's rise to fame there was some dispute between Rhodes and Jamie Dunn because Dunn attempted to claim creative ownership of the puppet.
 A court case loomed, but BTQ-7 and the parties involved reached a settlement that allowed Jamie Dunn to retain the rights.
 However, Agro officially belongs to Channel Seven.

-Apart from Perfect Match, Agro's on-camera roles became less frequent in the late 1990s and into the 2000s as Dunn's radio commitments grew and the novelty of the character wore off.
-When Agro performed on radio, Jamie Dunn would sit in the studio and provide the Agro voice without actually operating the puppet.
-Dunn aspired to become a show-business personality in his own right, and so in time he appeared in promotional material for the B105 FM Morning Crew as himself.
-He used the Agro character as a kind of alternative, more uninhibited personality (for example, when making prank telephone calls).
-The puppet itself was seldom seen during the 2000s.
-Dunn said at one point that Agro was "in a suitcase somewhere".
-In 2008 Agro appeared in promotional material for Zinc 96.

 In March 2009, Agro returned to television screens in South East Queensland to promote a $7,000 cash giveaway on Radio Station 4BC.
 From August 2013, Agro started appearing on the Channel 7 program The Daily Edition, interacting with the panel and answering viewer questions.
 In 2017, Agro appeared in several ads for "sellmycar.com.au", and has continued as the voice of the radio advertisement.
 In 2020 he appeared in several ads for Uber Eats.
 In 2021 Agro made a cameo appearance on the second episode of Holey Moley.

+As of 2024, Jamie Dunn regularly does public appearances with Agro, sometimes with former Agro's Cartoon Connection co-hosts like Ranger Stacey.